nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [==doitintl/kube-no-trouble: kubent== ⭐⭐⭐](https://github.com/doitintl/kube-no-trouble) **Easily check your clusters for use of deprecated APIs**
 - [resmoio/kubernetes-event-exporter](https://github.com/resmoio/kubernetes-event-exporter) Export Kubernetes events to multiple destinations with routing and filtering
 - [jthomperoo/predictive-horizontal-pod-autoscaler](https://github.com/jthomperoo/predictive-horizontal-pod-autoscaler) Horizontal Pod Autoscaler built with predictive abilities using statistical models
+- [github.com/chenjiandongx/kubectl-count](https://github.com/chenjiandongx/kubectl-count) Count resources by kind. kubectl-count uses the dynamic library to find server preferred resources and then leverages the informer mechanism to list and count resources by kind.
+You can show any kinds counts in kubernetes and group by namespaces.
+- [github.com/rothgar/bashScheduler](https://github.com/rothgar/bashScheduler) Kubernetes scheduler written in less than 100 lines of bash
+- [github.com/kubereboot/kured ⭐](https://github.com/kubereboot/kured) Kured (KUbernetes REboot Daemon) is a Kubernetes daemonset that performs safe automatic node reboots when the need to do so is indicated by the package management system of the underlying OS.
+- [kubernetes-sigs/kwok](https://github.com/kubernetes-sigs/kwok) Kubernetes WithOut Kubelet - Simulates thousands of Nodes and Clusters.
+KWOK (Kubernetes-WithOut-Kubelet) is a toolkit that enables setting up a cluster of thousands of nodes in seconds.
+Under the scene, all Nodes are simulated to behave like real ones, so the overall approach employs a pretty low resource footprint.
+- [github.com/squat/kilo](https://github.com/squat/kilo) Kilo is a multi-cloud network overlay built on WireGuard and designed for Kubernetes (k8s + wg = kg)
+- [github.com/krateoplatformops/krateo](https://github.com/krateoplatformops/krateo) Krateo Platformops is an open-source tool that allows users to create any desired resource on various infrastructures.
+It acts as a centralized control plane, allowing users to monitor and control resources.
+- [github.com/jwcesign/kubespider](https://github.com/jwcesign/kubespider) A global resource download orchestration system, build your home download center.

 ## Clusternet